Manu404/WikiRef/README.md

 You can build for 'unofficially supported system' using the -p paramter of the build script and using for a plateform available in the lise [here](https://learn.microsoft.com/en-us/dotnet/core/rid-catalog)

-Exemple, building for macOS 13 Ventura ARM 64 : "./multiplateform_build -p osx.13-arm64"
+Example, building for macOS 13 Ventura ARM 64 : "./multiplateform_build -p osx.13-arm64"

+#### Beerz, greetz and personal words

+If you like this tool, let me know, it's always appreciated.
+As well, if you have any comment or would like any request, I'm totally open for it.

+I would like to give a big hug to BadMulch, BienfaitsPourTous and their communities, for their support, greetz, ideas and for whom this tool was developed and keep me company during the development of this tool I streamed on their discord server.